thin-edge/thin-edge.io/docs/src/references/agent/device-management-api.md

 From an implementation perspective, an operation is an API identified by a well-known name such as `restart` or `software_update`.
 This API rules the coordination among the software components that need to interact to advance the operation.

-Not all entities and components of a thin-edge device support all the operations, and, even if they do, the implementations might be specific.
+Not all entities and components of a %%te%% device support all the operations, and, even if they do, the implementations might be specific.
 Installing a software package on top of service makes no sense.
 Restarting the device is not the same as restarting one of its services.
 Each entity or component has to declare its *capabilities* i.e. the operations made available on this target.

 Strictly speaking, capabilities are not implemented nor declared by the devices and the services themselves.
-They are implemented by thin-edge services and plugins.
+They are implemented by %%te%% services and plugins.
 These are the components which actually implement the operations interacting with the operating system and other software.
 For instance, device restart and software updates are implemented by the `tedge-agent`.